 The South African novelist and anti-apartheid activist Nadine Gordimer (1923-2014) published a short story collection in 2007 entitled Beethoven Was One-Sixteenth Black.
-The titles about a multiracial university professor in Johannesburg, thinking back over his life and his identity:
+The title story is about a multiracial university professor in Johannesburg, thinking back over his life and his identity:

 In 1934, the Jamaican-born journalist Joel Augustus Rogers (1880-1966) published a book called 100 Amazing Facts About the Negro with Complete Proof (a title borrowed by Henry Louis Gates, Jr. for a recent book of his own).
-As Gates notes about the author of his own book’s namesake:
+As Gates notes about the author of the first 100 Amazing Facts:

-The notion that Beethoven was black became popular in the 1960s and 1970s during the Black Power movement.
-Stokely Carmichael mentioned it in his speeches to students, as did Malcolm X in his famous Playboy interview with Alex Haley in 1963.
+The belief that Beethoven was Black became popular in the 1960s and 1970s during the Black Power movement.
+Stokely Carmichael mentioned it in his speeches to students, as did Malcolm X in a famous interview he gave to Alex Haley in Playboy in 1963.

-Although the claim of Beethoven’s black ancestry has been refuted by scholars, the idea has never stopped cropping up.
+Although claims of Beethoven’s Black ancestry has been refuted by scholars, the idea has never stopped cropping up in unexpected places.

-It appears in this picture-book biography of Arturo Schomburg, which you will see in class.
+It appears, for instance, in this excellent recent picture-book biography of Arturo Schomburg.

-A project called “Beethoven Was African” aims to show that the polyrhythms Beethoven uses in his piano sonatas bear a resemblance to the polyrhythms of West African drumming.
+A project called “Beethoven Was African” aims to show that the polyrhythms Beethoven used in his piano sonatas bear a resemblance to the polyrhythms of West African drumming.
+Listen here: